Srinagar to Leh Route

 8. Rizong Monastery

-Rizong Monastery is located on a high rock and is often referred to as the ‘paradise of meditation’.
+Rizong Monastery is present at high rock and people call it as ‘paradise of meditation’.
 There are strictly creates rules for those entering the monastery and this monastery comes after Lamayuru on this route.
 Moreover, you can stop by this monastery, sit here in peace for some time and you will feel completely embraced by serenity!

 9. Alchi Monastery